 Version Displays the internal version of the application set by the Workspace ONE UEM console.
+Supported Processor Architecture Select the bit-architecture value for applicable Windows applications.
 Is Beta Tags the application as still under development and testing, a BETA version.
 Change Log Enter notes in this text box to provide comments and notes to other admins concerning the application.
 Categories Provide a category type in the text box to help identify how the application can help users.

 You can configure custom application categories or keep the application's pre-coded category.